stoneatom/stonedb/Docs/04-developer-guide/00-compiling-methods/compile-using-redhat7/compile-using-redhat7-for-57.md

 ---
-id: compile-using-centos7-for-57
+id: compile-using-redhat7-for-57
-sidebar_position: 5.122
+sidebar_position: 5.131
 ---

-# Compile StoneDB for MySQL5.7 on CentOS 7
+# Compile StoneDB for MySQL5.7 on RHEL 7

-This topic describes how to compile StoneDB on CentOS 7.
+This topic describes how to compile StoneDB on Red Hat Enterprise Linux (RHEL) 7.
 ## Precautions
 Ensure that the tools and third-party libraries used in your environment meet the following version requirements: